 A brighter, colorful, touchscreen display and a range of bands styles transform the Inspire 3 into an attractive accessory for everyday wear.

 You can even set a predetermined schedule to streamline battery saving.
 Throughout the testing period for this review, I typically used the always-on display while working out to keep an eye on my measurables without fussing with the device.
-The Inspire 3 also boasts an ambient light sensor for adjusting the brightness to your surroundings, a very welcome spec we didn’t see on Xiaomi’s last budget tracker, for example.
+The Inspire 3 also boasts an ambient light sensor for adjusting the brightness to your surroundings, a very welcome spec we didn’t see on the Xiaomi Mi Band 7, for example.

 The Inspire 3 Fitbit ships with a classic band in one of three colors: Morning Glow, Lilac Bliss, and Midnight Zen.
 In addition to these classic bands, Fitbit sells a variety of accessories including translucent bands in Chili Pepper and Deep Dive ($34.95), and stainless steel mesh bands in platinum and soft gold ($69.95) — you can see the latter and the Deep Dive band pictured in this review.
 Alternatively, Fitbit also sells an Inspire 3 clip ($19.95) for attaching the tracker to your waistline or sports bra.
 Considering the Inspire 3 has such a lightweight, unobtrusive design, I can’t see myself opting for the 90s beeper belt clip.
 That said, versatility is never a bad thing, and hey, maybe you don’t want the tan line.